aigatech/AppliedResearchOAfa2025/submissions/VivaanShah/README.md

 Unlike most translation apps, this tool creates a learning experience with visual + auditory learning:

-- **Beyond human capability**: Instantly generates contextual images for any concept
 - **Combines multiple AI pipelines**: Translation → Speech → Vision working together
-- **Educational focus**: Designed specifically for language learning, not just translation
-- **Visual reinforcement**: Images help cement vocabulary in long-term memory
+- **Visual reinforcement**:  Instantly generates contextual images for any concept to help cement vocabulary in long-term memory
-- **Native language support**: Includes authentic Hindi pronunciation and other target languages
+- **Native language support**: Includes authentic pronunciation for every language and native hindi writing

 ## How it works